When does the J.D. application cycle begin? When can I apply?

 At the UW School of Law, the primary goal of the admissions process is to enroll students who demonstrate outstanding academic and professional promise and whose background and experience will enhance the diversity of the student body, thereby enriching the law school educational environment.
 An applicant will be regarded as potentially contributing to student diversity if his or her background or experience would not ordinarily be well represented in the student body.
 Applicants are invited to describe factors that indicate diversity and other aspects of their backgrounds that would benefit the diversity of the law school community.
 Please limit your response to 700 words or less.

 Do you require letters of recommendation?

 How about evaluations?

-Evaluations are optional, though highly encouraged.
-We accept two evaluations.
+Evaluations are optional; we accept two evaluations.